tiradoe/reddit-image-downloader/README.md

 To-Do
 -----
-* Get images that are not linked directly or are in albums
+* Get images from imgur albums/galleries
 * Download the provided number of images even if some are skipped